Pollinator Plant Swaps

 Swaps serve our community

 Share the abundance of your gardens!
-Dig and divide native perennial grasses and perennials wildflowers, pot up unwanted seedlings and share surplus container-grown seedlings and cuttings.
+Dig and divide native perennial grasses and wildflowers, pot up unwanted seedlings and share surplus container-grown seedlings and cuttings.
 Wild Ones Front Range Chapter is working with multiple mission-aligned organizations to organize Pollinator Plant Swaps featuring plants native to our region.
 Our aim with these “pay it forward” events is to get ecologically valuable plants into the yards and gardens (and outdoor pots) of residents in underserved communities with limited access to plants.
 Native plants will attract native bees, butterflies, moths and birds to neighborhoods lacking in access to nature.

 Are you growing native plants this season?
 Do you have unwelcome “volunteers” reseeding in your garden?